synapticloop/panl/README.md

 - **Documentation Update**
   - Added in documentation for new features
+  - Larger documentation update for:
+    - 'More Like This' functionality
+    - Panl Cookbook
-  - Added in new key and description
+  - Added in new keys and descriptions
-  - Updated cookbook
   - Spelling and grammar updates
+  - Added in more detail for the `TODO` tags

 [View the code for this release](https://github.com/synapticloop/panl/tree/2.1.0)